 The therapist is non-directive and only assists: by listening and responding to the client in a positive way; reflecting the client’s words and feelings; prompting responses where the client falters or becomes lost; tentatively interpreting where deemed useful; clarifying and responding warmly.
 Above all, it is just being there for the client that Roger’s believes works best.

 At the same time, the therapist does not become emotionally involved with the client and the therapist’s congruence is essential for the client to feel safe.
 If it is rapport between client and therapist that is essential for treatment, it might be said the passive stance of the therapist is the treatment.
 Rogers believed that the qualities desired of the therapist expressed earlier, were more important than formal training for the therapist.

 “There is no doubt that person-centred therapy is widely used today especially in marriage counselling and family therapy.
-Research suggests that a shortcoming in only person-centred therapy is that issues return for the client in the long-term.”
+Research suggests that a shortcoming in these person-centred therapy modalities is that issues return for the client in the long-term.”
 (Stein, p.171)